HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 - Keep your air purifier away from electronics

-Give your air purifier adequate ventilation
+Give your air purifier adequate airflow

 Put your air purifier near air pollutants